dbushell/dbushell.com/src/data/blog/2024/modern-wordpress.md

 WP Studio is an Electron app that manages the web stack and bootstraps new projects.
 My initial impressions are positive.
 It creates an SQLite database right in the project directory.
 A default `.gitignore` file would be helpful.

 You can spin up and get coding on a WordPress site in seconds.
 Good stuff.
 Give it a try and poke around the flagship theme 😬

+### Update for 8th May 2024

+I guess I spoke too soon praising WordPress Studio!

+Yesterday I started a new project on WP 6.5.2.
+Today I woke up to the WordPress Admin prompting me with the 6.5.3 update.
+I tried to update.
+The database seems to have corrupted itself.
+Beyond repair?
+I've opened a [GitHub issue](https://github.com/Automattic/studio/issues/100).

+Luckily I had nothing set up so I can start a new site project on 6.5.3.
+Do I roll the dice?

+I'm giving this app one last chance before I bin it for good.